llogiq/mutagen/README.md

 [![Version](https://img.shields.io/crates/v/mutagen.svg?style=flat-square)](https://crates.io/crates/mutagen/)
 [![License](https://img.shields.io/crates/l/mutagen.svg?style=flat-square)](https://crates.io/crates/mutagen/)

 This is a work in progress mutation testing framework.
-Not all components are there, those that are there aren't finished, but you can see the broad direction it's going to take.
+Not all components are there, those that are there aren't finished, but it's already somewhat usable as of now.

 ### Mutation Testing